 We investigate the uncertainty around stock returns at different investment horizons.
-Since a return is either a loss or a gain, we categorize return uncertainty into these two components.
-Loss uncertainty is the uncertainty surrounding negative returns, and gain uncertainty is the uncertainty surrounding any future gain.
-Investment opportunities can be evaluated by looking at these components.
+Since a return is either a loss or a gain, we categorize return uncertainty into two components—loss uncertainty and gain uncertainty.
+We then use these components to evaluate investment.

 We decompose total variance into its bad and good components and measure the premia associated with their fluctuations using stock and option data from a large cross-section of firms.

 This paper addresses an existing gap in the developing literature on conditional skewness.
 We develop a simple procedure to evaluate parametric conditional skewness models.
 This procedure is based on regressing the realized skewness measures on model-implied conditional skewness values.